machingclee/machingclee.github.io/static/media/221-prisma-kysely.fa44045e.md

 date: 2023-11-30
 id: blog0221
 tag: sql
-intro: "Record introduce the workflow of using prisma and kysely."
+intro: "Record and introduce the workflow of using prisma and kysely."
 toc: true
 ---